"Poetry is an act of peace." - Pablo Neruda

 They carried the boy through his joyful youth,

-exploring the Korean mountainside, racing in the dirt path between rice fields
+exploring the Korean mountainside, racing in the dirt path

 But one day, the boy was called off to war.